Manufacturing: industry overview and trends to watch

-Recent tariffs have created a great deal of uncertainty for U.S. manufacturers.
-While the general intent of tariffs is to incentivize companies to produce products domestically, they can also increase the cost of raw materials and components, according to the Federal Reserve.
-6
+Recent tariff increases have created a great deal of uncertainty for domestic manufacturers.
+While the general intent of tariffs is to incentivize companies to produce products domestically, they can also hurt domestic industries and consumers by increasing the cost of raw materials and components.6

-It should also be noted that other countries have added tariffs on imported U.S. goods, which has hurt sales for some manufacturers.
-While there is debate on whether or not tariffs are a good thing, there is no doubt they affect manufacturing operations.
-This has, in turn, created uncertainty in the industry and negatively impacted the confidence of some U.S. manufacturers – even those that don’t export products.
-7
+It should also be noted that other countries continue to levy steep tariffs on imported U.S. goods, which has hurt sales for some domestic manufacturers.
+While there is debate on whether tariffs are a good thing, there is no doubt they affect manufacturing operations.
+This has, in turn, created uncertainty in the manufacturing industry and put domestic manufacturers at a disadvantage on the global playing field.7

-According to the BLS, the unemployment rate for manufacturing was 2.7% at the end of 2019.
-This is below the overall U.S. unemployment rate of 3.6%.
-Given this relatively low rate, there is a serious shortage8 of workers in manufacturing, and businesses are finding it difficult to attract and retain skilled workers.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate for the manufacturing industry was 2.8% after September of 2022.3 This is below the overall U.S. unemployment rate of 3.5%.
+Given this relatively low rate, there is a serious shortage of workers in manufacturing, and businesses are finding it difficult to attract and retain skilled workers.

-There is no singular cause of the labor shortage, but there are a number of contributing factors:
+There is no singular cause of the labor shortage, but there are several contributing factors:

-- With manufacturing jobs, there is a commonly held assumption that the work is physically taxing, dirty and repetitive.
+- With jobs in the manufacturing industry, there is a commonly held assumption that the work is physically taxing, dirty and repetitive.
 The reality is that careers in manufacturing often pay well and are becoming more specialized and technical.

 - The manufacturing workforce is aging, and as employees reach retirement age or exit the job market entirely, the skills and knowledge gaps continue to grow in tandem.